Application and Visa

 Although there is nothing written in Barnard policy that prevents this, taking more than one class Pass/D/Fail per semester is seriously frowned upon, except in cases of extraordinary personal problems or illness.
 Students who opt to take more than one course Pass/D/Fail are flagged by the Registrar’s office and will be asked to explain their reason for doing so to the academic dean for international students.
 Please also be sure to research your school's policy on accepting Pass/D/Fail credits.
 Note that once a course is declared P/D/F, it is final and unchangeable.

-Visiting international students are not allowed to take Columbia Engineering courses while at Barnard.
+Visiting international students are not allowed to take Columbia Engineering or Business courses while at Barnard.
 Students may choose courses from among the many liberal arts departments Barnard offers.

 What documentation will I get after my semester at Barnard?